mets/METS-primer/Chapter-3.md

 document as an `<mdWrap>` element or reference it via an `<mdRef>` element.

-### Attributes of the administrative metadata section

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

 ### Elements contained in the administrative metadata section

 The `<amdSec>` is partitioned into four major areas for the collocation